Trade School vs. College vs. Community College: Core Differences

 Community College vs. Trade School

 Now that we’ve broken down the differences between trade school and college, you might be wondering, “What’s the difference between trade school and community college?”
+While both offer career-focused education, they differ in structure, timeline and outcomes.
+Let’s explore the trade school vs. community college comparison.

 For example, UTI offers programs created in conjunction with manufacturers of leading brands.
-This means brands like BMWFordKawasaki and Peterbilt collaborate with UTI to create programs that teach the very skills they look for when hiring technicians.
+This means brands like BMWFordKawasaki and Peterbilt collaborate with UTI to create advanced training programs that teach the very skills they look for when hiring technicians.

-UTI offers a variety of Manufacturer-Specific Advanced Training programs, some of which are paid for by employers and can lead to full-time offers after graduation.15 If you’re looking to become a technician, welder or machinist, these industry relationships may give you a leg up as you pursue your career.
-This is one reason you might choose trade school over a community college.
+UTI offers a variety of Manufacturer-Specific Advanced Training programs, some of which are paid for by employers and can lead to full-time offers after graduation.15 If you’re looking to become a technician, welder or machinist, these industry relationships may give you a leg up as you pursue your career.1 This is one reason you might choose trade school over a community college.

 Read: The Difference Between College, Trade School and Universal Technical Institute

-Technical College vs. Community College
+Common Technical College vs. Community College Terms, Explained

 If you’re considering the trade school or community college route, you’ll probably also hear the terms “technical college” and “vocational school” being used.
 This can make things confusing, but don’t worry — trade school, technical school (or technical college) and vocational school are often used interchangeably, so they refer to the same thing.